I devote this section to the magical and mysterious items I might encounter in my studies.

 Evoker Reflection (→ number)

-Pushes how long since a player has been evoking.
-Is -1 if they are not currently evoking.
+Pushes how long I have been evoking.
+Is -1 if I am not currently evoking.

 The ancient texts I have learned this technique from reveals many other interesting trifles: Hexcasters used to perform evocation without any a Hex, as a greeting or group ritual by waving their arms and chanting in unison.
 Experiments have also been done to see if a villager could be granted the ability to shift media but the results of those experiments were either never documented or have been lost to time.